Peterborough City Council

 To apply care leavers need to:

-Young people will need to contact their Personal Advisor or the Leaving Care Duty Team directly to apply for council tax exemption.
+Young people will need to contact their assigned Personal Advisor or if they do not have an assigned Personal Advisor, the Leaving Care Team directly.

 Housing